cardano-scaling/hydra/docs/docs/configuration.md

   --signing-key-file cardano.sk
 ```

-These keys authenticate on-chain transactions and ensure only authorized participants can control the head's lifecycle, preventing unauthorized actors from interfering (e.g., aborting an initialized head).
-While this will not put participants funds at risk, it is still an annoyance that is preventable.
+These keys authenticate on-chain transactions and ensure that only authorized participants can control the head's lifecycle, preventing unauthorized actors from interfering (eg, aborting an initialized head).
+While this issue does not put participants' funds at risk, it is still inconvenient and can be avoided.

 ### Hydra keys